TheRealGlumfish/Team20/doc/Dimitris Alexopoulos.md

 RISCV was a pleasure to work due to its consistency and with even though implementing it was difficult and I hope to see it succeed in the world of embedded systems but also mainstream computing.

 One of the most valuable experiences I had during this project was using Altera (Intel) Quartus II to synthesize the CPU on a Terasic DE0 board utilizing a Cyclone III FPGA.
-Not only did Quartus give me useful compiler and warnings errors that Verilator ommitted, helping us strengthen our design.
+Not only did Quartus give me useful compiler and warnings errors that Verilator omitted, helping us strengthen our design.
-It was just really interesting to see the CPU running on real hardware and also to deal with the problems of hardware such as synchronos memory and propagation delays.
+It was just really interesting to see the CPU running on real hardware and also to deal with the problems of hardware such as synchronous memory and propagation delays.

-If I was going to do something differently for this project would be to have gotten involved in caching more early on as I originally was very intimidated by it but it turned out to be very intresting to work with.
+If I was going to do something differently for this project would be to have gotten involved in caching more early on as I originally was very intimidated by it but it turned out to be very interesting to work with.
-Implementing more compilcated caches would have been very intresting.
+Implementing more complicated caches would have been very interesting.
 Upgrading the current cache's capabilities to deal with unaligned access would also be an improvement I would have made if it weren't for time constraints.